Lithium toxicity

 Lithium toxicity, also known as lithium overdose, is the condition of having too much lithium.
 Symptoms may include a tremor, increased reflexes, trouble walking, kidney problems, and an altered level of consciousness.
 Some symptoms may last for a year after levels return to normal.
 Complications may include serotonin syndrome.

 Lithium toxicity can occur due to excessive intake or decreased excretion.
 Excessive intake may be either a suicide attempt or accidental.
 Decreased excretion may occur as a result of dehydration such as from vomiting or diarrhea, a low sodium diet, or from kidney problems.
 The diagnosis is generally based on symptoms and supported by a lithium level in blood serum of greater than 1.2 mEq/L.

 Gastric lavage and whole bowel irrigation may be useful if done early.
 Activated charcoal is not effective.
 For severe toxicity hemodialysis is recommended.
 The risk of death is generally low.
 Acute toxicity generally has better outcomes than chronic toxicity.
 In the United States about 5,000 cases are reported to poison control centers a year.
 Lithium toxicity was first described in 1898.

 Signs and symptoms

 Symptoms of lithium toxicity can be mild, moderate, or severe.

 Mild symptoms include nausea, feeling tired, and tremor occur at a level of 1.5 to 2.5 mEq/L in blood serum.
-Moderate symptoms include confusion, an increased heart rate, and low muscle tone occur at a level of 2.5 to 3.5 mEq/L. Severe symptoms include coma, seizures, low blood pressure and increased body temperature which occur at a lithium concentration greater than 3.5 mEq/L. When lithium overdoses produce neurological deficits or cardiac toxicity, the symptoms are considered serious and can be fatal.
+Moderate symptoms include confusion, an increased heart rate, and hypertonia occur at a level of 2.5 to 3.5 mEq/L. Severe symptoms include coma, seizures, low blood pressure and increased body temperature which occur at a lithium concentration greater than 3.5 mEq/L. When lithium overdoses produce neurological deficits or cardiac toxicity, the symptoms are considered serious and can be fatal.